wp-plugins/really-simple-guest-post/readme.txt

 <strong>Note: </strong> Please read full description for better use.

-<h3>How to use this plugin?</h3>
+<h3>More User Guide</h3>

 Create a new page/post with the name "Really Simple Guest Post" or whatever you like best.

-Paste this shortcode  <code>[mag-simple-guest-post]</code> into the page/post and publish it.
+If you don’t want to use custom redirect url or author then use this shortcode  <code>[mag-simple-guest-post]</code> into the page/post and publish it.
+It will publish post under admin and redirect will be to homepage.

-Wow!!!
-That's it!
-You’re really done!!!

-<strong>Other Options:</strong>

-You can create a custom page for saying Thanks to your guest authors.

-If you want to add this custom page link then use short code  <code>[mag-simple-guest-post redirect="Your Page URL"]</code>.
-By default it will take gusts authors to home page after submitting the post.

-You can also post all guest post to your selected author ID by using shortcode  <code>[mag-simple-guest-post author=8]</code> .
-By default it will save posts to author ID 1.

 What are you thinking about this plugin now?
 May I get a 5 star review for this plugin...:)

-If you have anything to ask about this plugin visit plugin site <a href="http://freebloggingtricks.com/really-simple-guest-post-plugin/" target="_blank"><strong>FreeBloggingTricks.com</strong></a>
+For more help visit plugin site <a href="http://freebloggingtricks.com/really-simple-guest-post-plugin/" target="_blank"><strong>FreeBloggingTricks.com</strong></a>

 == Installation ==